eladmanor1/Smart_Prosthesis_S24/README.rst

 The configuration of the hand consists of two main parts:

 #.
-The system either loads from memory or receives from the user a YAML file
+YAML file -
-    that specifies the system components.
+    The system either loads from memory or receives from the user a YAML file that specifies the system components.
 This allows for full flexibility in modifying the hand structure in the future.
     The YAML file also associates sensors with their target functionalities (see `functionality`_).